 The guided plantation tours take you through the cacao orchard.
 During the tour, you learn about every step of the chocolate-making process.
 And at the end, you get to sample different types of chocolates.

-You can also check out The best macadamia nut farms in Hawaii to visit.
-There are a couple mac nut farms on the Big Island.
+You can also check out the best macadamia nut farms in Hawaii to visit.
+There are a couple of mac nut farms on the Big Island.

 Best Kona Coffee Farm Tours